fastly/fastly-magento2/Documentation/Guides/Edge-Modules/EDGE-MODULE-BLACKFIRE-INTEGRATION.md

 There are no configurable options.
 All you need to do is click Upload.

+## Configurable options

+### ACL

+Pick ACL (Access Control List) that contains a list of admin IPs that are allowed to initiate profiling.

 ## Enabling

 After any change to the settings you need to click Upload as that will upload require VCL code to Fastly.